-Sava Re's (reinsurer's) share of the claims provisions of Zavarovalnica Tilia is organised by underwriting year in both entities.
-For this reason, data on the reinsurer's share of the claims provision and of claims paid relating to individual accident years, estimated based on underwriting year data.
-Due to this approximation method applied, table 59 is less reliable than table 58.
+Sava Re's (reinsurer's) share of claims provisions of Zavarovalnica Tilia is organised by underwriting years in both entities.
+For this reason, reinsurer's share and claims incurred by incident years are estimated based on data sorted by underwriting year.
+Due to the approximation method applied, table 59 is less reliable than table 58.